squiggled/pokemon-springboot/README.md

 This project is a Pokédex web application.
 It allows users to browse through Pokémon and their stats, abilities, and movesets.
 The search functionality allows you to search by Pokemon or move.

 ## Features
-- Display a grid of the first 20 Pokémon.
+- PokeDex features for all 1025 Pokémon.
-- Show detailed information for each Pokémon, including stats, abilities, and moves.
+- Detailed information for each Pokémon, including stats, abilities, and moves.
-- Modern, responsive web design using Tailwind CSS.
-- Planned search functionality to filter Pokémon by name or attributes.
+- Search functionality to filter Pokémon by name.
+- Integration with Redis for saving your Pokémon team.
+- NewsAPI integration for updated Pokémon news
+- (Planned) Daily quiz feature and progress tracker

 ## Installation

-To get started, follow these steps:
+To start:

 ### Prerequisites
 - Docker